crjaensch/AgenticPageIndex/README.md

 This project is a complete rewrite of the original `PageIndex` algorithm, which can be found at [VectifyAI/PageIndex](https://github.com/VectifyAI/PageIndex).

 The original implementation, while effective, is a monolithic script that proved difficult to understand, maintain, and extend.
-This new version, `Agentic PageIndex`, has been created to address these limitations by:
+This new version, `AgenticPageIndex`, has been created to address these limitations by:

 -   **Adopting an Agent-Based Architecture**: Leveraging the OpenAI Agent SDK, the process is broken down into a pipeline of specialized, cooperative tools.
 This makes the system more modular, robust, and easier to debug.
 -   **Enhancing Core Logic**: The core document structure extraction logic has been refined and expanded with multiple strategies and fallbacks for greater accuracy and reliability across a wider range of PDF layouts.